Looking Closely at the Growth Curve for VBI Vaccines Inc. (VBIV)

 Sponsored

-The average price from analysts is $6.50, which is $2.61 above the current price.
+The average price from analysts is $6.50.
 VBIV currently public float of 178.59M and currently shorts hold a 23.59% ratio of that float.
-Today, the average trading volume of VBIV was 7.90M shares.
+Today, the average trading volume of VBIV was 7.84M shares.

 VBIV’s Market Performance